viniljose/programming/readme.md

-This repo contains programs in Java covering the Data Structres and Algoritham implementaions
+This repo contains programs in Java covering the Data Structures and Algorithm implementations